 Test: Ask the plant manager, maintenance manager, and operations manager for the PM improvement plan.
 If there is one, is it specific with timelines?
 For example: “Lubrication storage improvement complete by September 2003.”

-BP: Plant management is aware of strengths and weaknesses of the PM program.
-The plant therefore has specific plans and timelines in place for improvement actions.
+BP: Plant management is aware of the strengths and weaknesses of the PM program.
+The plant, therefore, has specific plans and timelines in place for improvement actions.

 The experience of Ian Farrell, maintenance manager at UPM-Kymmene in Scotland, illustrates the awareness factor.